 Use Cases are a classical format used in UML to describe user scenarios and document requirements.
-They have been mostly replaced by user stories when software development teams adopt Agile approaches like Scrum.
-This article by Paul Raymond discusses how classical use cases can be use to expand user stories during requirements elicitation in Scrum sprints.
+They have been mostly replaced by user stories when software development teams adopt Agile software development approaches like Scrum.
+This article by Paul Raymond discusses how classical use cases can be used to expand Agile user stories during requirements …

 The use cases model is used to capture requirements.
 The use case model is a part of UML (Unified Modeling Language), a standardized design notation for the design and development of object-oriented software.
 Its simplicity in terms of notations and expressiveness makes it easier to use both by customers and developers.

 The UML activity diagram is graphical presentation that describes the operational process and related causes used in each stage of the system.
 To detect the misconception and incorrect notation, this paper presents an automation approach to reviewing UML activity diagrams based on a domain specific language, called Action Description Language (ADL).